 Since the advent of 3D printers, many brands, both big and small, have been looking into the possibilities it holds for on-demand production.
 This will create new avenues for customization, sustainability, and creativity.

 Many fashion brands are embracing 3D in their collections in 2022, from accessories to full looks.

 Despite the fact it takes many hours to create, it results in less waste and proves far less labor-intensive than other types of manufacturing.
 Indeed, printing garments on demand reduces fabric waste by about 35%.
 This minimal waste approach could provide valuable insights on how to reshape the current state of factories and align them with a more sustainable social and environmental focus.

 Digital knitting has also been making great strides in the 3D printing world, and it offers a myriad of customization possibilities.
 For example, manufacturers like Shima Seiki can turn cones of yarn into a full, seamless garment in less than an hour.

-Blockchain is a great tool for transparency, traceability, and efficiency in the supply chain.
-It allows all of its members, from carriers and banks to intermediaries and suppliers, to be connected and exchange information, documents and data, directly and securely.
+A blockchain is a great tool for transparency, traceability, and efficiency in the supply chain.
+It allows all of its members, from carriers and banks to intermediaries and suppliers, to be connected and exchange information, documents, and data, directly and securely.